7th April 2022 - 8 min read

 Full-time freelancers can also consider tapping into the Self-Employment Social Security Scheme (SESSS) and the EPF Voluntary Contribution (i-Saraan) programme to reduce the amount of taxable income.
 Essentially, the SESSS and i-Saraan contributions are the equivalent of the Social Security Organisation (SOCSO) and Employees Provident Fund (EPF) contributions, but for self-employed individuals (including freelancers).

-With effect from 2005 (YA 2004), income earned from companies that are not based or registered in Malaysia is not subject to Malaysian income tax.
+Back in 2005 (YA 2004), the government had said that income earned from companies that are not based or registered in Malaysia is not subject to Malaysian income tax.
 As such, if you’ve been taking jobs from foreign companies, these earnings can be exempted.
 That said, be sure to keep proof that your income is attributed directly to business operations that are conducted outside of Malaysia, such as invoices and receipts.
 If you are unable to do so, your income will be deemed as Malaysian-derived income.

 Make sure to also always check the taxation guidelines on e-commerce that is provided by the Inland Revenue Board (LHDN) to ensure that you are up to date with the latest standards adopted.